albertcthomas/albertcthomas.github.io/content/blog/trying_ansible.md

 That said, now that I have working playbooks, I do appreciate the convenience.
 Last week, I had to spin up new VMs, and it was a relief to just run the playbook instead of manually configuring everything.

 [^1]: Another approach is to use `bash -c "source ~/miniconda3/etc/profile.d/conda.sh && conda create/activate ...` (see [this Stack Overflow answer](https://stackoverflow.com/a/55507956)).
-None of this is specific to Ansible—if I were writing a Bash script that SSHs into a machine to run `conda` commands, I’d run into the same issue.
+None of this is specific to Ansible, if I were writing a Bash script that SSHs into a machine to run `conda` commands, I’d run into the same issue.